Non-stop flights to Oslo (OSL)

 Flights from Estonia to Oslo

-There is 1 airport in Estonia that has a direct connection to Oslo, which is Tallinn.
+Tallinn is the only city in Estonia with direct flights to Oslo.
 From Tallinn, there are 4 airlines that have direct services to Oslo, which are Air Baltic, Norwegian, Norwegian and SAS (Star Alliance).

 Flights from Faroe Islands to Oslo